Yanlan-Mao-Lab/TissueOrigami/ToolBox/MeshGeneration/2DEllipse/src/readme.md

 ```

 Bear in mind however, that `EllipseFromOutline` will continue to look in the provided path for `triangle` even if the location of the executable is changed.
-Recompilation of `EllipseFromOutline` will be neccessary - along with providing the new path - in such circumstances.
+Recompiling/rebuilding `EllipseFromOutline` will be neccessary - along with providing the new path to `triangle` - in such circumstances.